james-yf/Uni/cs2521/Notes/COMPILATION.md

   }

 ```
-> There are hundreds of lines more in output than shown above, since `stdio.h` is replaced with its function declarations, macros and constants, and type definitions.
-The chosen snippet highlights modifications to main().
+> There are hundreds of lines more in output than shown above, since `stdio.h` is replaced with its function declarations, macros and constants, and type definitions, so I have chosen to omit them.
+The chosen snippet highlights modifications to `main`.

 ## 2. Compilation: